Full Leather Jacket: Title reference

 The episode's title is a play on the 1987 film Full Metal Jacket, whose title refers to full metal jacket bullets.
 Here, it alludes to the leather jacket that Richie gave to Tony.
 Also, after Christopher is shot, the camera pans the sidewalk showing the metal cartridge casings that have been expelled from the weapons.

+On a thematic level, Matt and Sean ambushing Christopher as a way to prove themselves to Richie reflects the killing of the Vietnamese sniper by Joker in the film Full Metal Jacket, which - at least on one level - can also be understood as a reluctant way act by Joker to prove himself in the eyes of Animal Mother and the others.
+Richie is shown as being abusive of others around him in a similar way as Animal Mother is abusive of other Lusthog Squad marines, who still in a way rely on him for their safety.
+More generally, this episode is linked to the film referenced in its title through the theme of "loss of innocence".